 The sparsity of meaningful scenarios per driven km requires ever larger test fleets.
 The common approach of using dedicated test fleets with their own test drivers becomes the limiting factor at this point at the latest.
 Tesla is going a different way - thanks to the sensors installed on their cars by default, customers gather data during every ride.
 This gives Tesla the access to an almost unlimited amount of data – including the ‘rare events’ mentioned at the beginning.

 Next, the selected data has to be annotated.
 We are aiming for high-precision, detailed object lists.
 Although offline annotation (as opposed to real-time detection in the vehicle while driving) can make use of a variety of tools and state-of-the-art technology with almost unlimited computing power, a relevant part work still has to be done manually.
 In the above example, even with 95% automation, 395,954,000 objects still have to be annotated manually.

 A number of different automation strategies are used to reduce the level of manual work as much as possible and to achieve the necessary throughput for the specified quality requirements.
-Let’s have a look at how our UAI Annotator automates and organizes annotation work.
+Let’s have a look at how our UAI automates and organizes data annotation.